exorad/exorad-wiki/doc/source/configfile/opac.rst

    * - ``semimajoraxis``
      - AU
      - orbital seperation of planet
+   * -  ``flux_scaling``
+     - str, or erg/cm^2/s/Hz
+     - the scaling of the stellar intensity.
+Per default it scales to a black body, can be a specific value as well

 There is a large variety on possible input parameters for the initial temperature profile.
 The default temperature profile will equal to the profile used in Schneider et al. (2022) with the minimum parameter to set: ``theta_deep``.